oymotion/SynchroniSDKPython/README.md

 Use `def multiStartDataNotification(sensors: list[SensorProfile], timeout: float = 30.0, maxDelayDispersionMs: int = 5, maxAttempts: int = 3) -> dict[str, bool]` on `SensorController` (async variant: `asyncMultiStartDataNotification`) to start data notification on several devices at once.
 Every sensor must be `Ready` and `hasInited`; the result maps each device MAC to its success flag — devices that fail validation do not prevent the others from starting.

-On the bumble (USB dongle) backend, the start-streaming writes of all devices (the CCCD write on OYM devices, the `set_subscription` command write on RFSTAR devices) wait on a shared `SyncWriteGate` at the bumble send layer and are released together, so all dongles emit the start command at virtually the same time.
-On the native bleak backend the starts are simply issued concurrently (no low-level alignment).
+On the dongle backend the start commands of all devices are released at virtually the same time; on the native backend the starts are simply issued concurrently.

-After each start round the SDK validates the dispersion (max − min) of the devices' first-packet delays; if it exceeds `maxDelayDispersionMs` (default 5 ms; pass `-1` to skip the dispersion check entirely — devices only need to start and produce a first packet), any device produces no first packet within 2 s, or any start fails, all devices are stopped and the round retries (up to `maxAttempts`, default 3).
+After each start round the SDK validates the dispersion (max − min) of the devices' first-packet delays; if it exceeds `maxDelayDispersionMs` (default 5 ms; pass `-1` to skip the dispersion check entirely — devices only need to start and produce a first packet), any device produces no first packet in time, or any start fails, all devices are stopped and the round retries (up to `maxAttempts`, default 3).
 If still not within tolerance, the streams are stopped and the call reports failure.

 ```python
 results = SensorControllerInstance.multiStartDataNotification([sensor1, sensor2])